arunthampi/nestorbot/README.md

 ## Environment Variables

-If you use API keys and other secrets in your app, it's not a good idea to hard code them in your app code.
-Nestorbot allows you to have environment variables in your app so that code & data can be kept separate.
-You can set environment variables in the app by going to the section titled "Environment" for each app.
+If you use API keys and other secrets in your power, it's not a good idea to hard code them in your code.
+Nestorbot allows you to have environment variables in your power so that code & data can be kept separate.
+You can set environment variables in the power by going to the section titled "Environment" for each power.

 ```javascript
 module.exports = function(robot) {